(Including recommendations for use in hilly Sheffield)

 These motors are found in premium models, along with high quality, reliable cycle parts, and all variants of 50Nm or more will be suitable for heavy duty/hilly use.
 Shimano even offer Di2 electronic gear operation as they try to woo a whole new cycle public.

-Note that although often assumed, in real life there seems to be little to gain from the odd model such as the Elby that ‘regenerates’ electric as you freewheel, all of which are Hub drive anyway.
+Note 2.
+Although often assumed, in real life there seems to be no real gain from the odd model such as the Elby that ‘regenerates’ electric as you freewheel, all of which are Hub drive anyway.

-8. What sort of gears do I need, and how should I use them on an e-bike?
+8. What sort of gears do I need for Sheffield, and how should I use them on an e-bike?

 Like normal bikes, e-bikes either have enclosed low maintenance ‘Hub’ type gears in the back wheel (handy because you can change gears at a standstill) or open derailleur gears.
 Cheaper bikes have 7 speeds, up to 11 on more expensive models.
 With the exception of the Yamaha motor, they all have just a single front chainwheel, as the electrical assistance obviates the need for lots of gears.